There are many hapless stagers out there making a common home staging mistake, not even realizing they are putting the emphasis on the WRONG THING.

 Viewing those two photos, you may have felt cramped and tight.
 Perhaps you felt put off by the gold walls.
 Maybe you noticed the piano, the scrolly sconces above the fireplace, the Tuscan boob lights.

-Ok, now let’s look at the EPS™-staged version of the space and ask yourself the same questions.
+Ok, now let’s look at the space after Psychological Staging® and ask yourself the same questions.
 How does the room make you feel?
 What are the first things you notice?
 What will you remember about it later?

 Do you feel the difference?
 In the first set of photos, you may have focused on the furnishings, on the dark wall color, on the dated light fixtures.
 In the second set of photos, you likely noticed the architecture: the sense of space, the hardwood floors, the fireplace, the millwork and transoms, the staircase newel post.
 A big home staging mistake is unwittingly putting the focus on the furniture rather than the architecture.

 Here’s a “before” shot of the room’s focal point:

 You definitely notice the fireplace, right?
 But there may be questions or objections that arise as you look at that photo, like: